SepViT: Separable Vision Transformer: Experimental Results

 \subsubsection{Window Token Embedding.}

-We further study whether it makes a difference if the window token is initialized with a fixed zero vector or a learnable vector.
-In contrast to the fixed zero initialization scheme, the learnable window token helps our SepViT-T to boost the performance to 82.5\%, as shown in the last row of Table \ref{tab:Ablation1}.

-Moreover, to verify the effectiveness of learning the global representation of each window with our window token embedding scheme (Win\_Tokens), we further study some other methods that directly get the global representations from the output feature maps of DWA, such as average pooling (Avg\_Pooling) and depthwise convolution (DW\_Conv).
+To verify the effectiveness of learning the global representation of each window with our window token embedding scheme (Win\_Tokens), we further study some other methods that directly get the global representations from the output feature maps of DSA, such as average pooling (Avg\_Pooling) and depthwise convolution (DW\_Conv).
 As the results illustrated in Table \ref{tab:Ablation2}, our window token embedding scheme achieves the best performance among these approaches.
-Meanwhile, the comparison of parameters and FLOPs between Win\_Token and Avg\_Pooling methods demonstrates that our window token embedding scheme brings negligible computational cost.
+Meanwhile, the comparison of parameters and FLOPs between Win\_Token and Avg\_Pooling methods demonstrates that our window token embedding scheme costs negligible computation.